-Community group skills training for local Transition group members, part funded by a Banyule City Council Environment Grant.
+Our main project for 2021 is a program of training workshops for local Transition group members, part funded by a Banyule City Council Environment Grant.

 We are building community capacity within sustainability groups in Banyule.
 To rapidly progress towards a sustainable future, we are supporting members of local groups to learn, grow and thrive in order to become more effective at catalysing change.

 In two skill areas, we will host a training session for group members:

 * a half-day community group facilitation training with the Groupwork Centre for up to 20 people, followed by a series of 7 x 2 hour practice sessions with a qualiﬁed trainer